 |It’s easy to apply and doesn’t change the date but its format.||As the value is a date, when you copy and paste it somewhere else as values it will be a date, not text.
 If someone changes the format, month name will be lost.|

-TEXT function is applicable in most of the situations.
-On the other hand, you also have power query to get months in few clicks.
-If you ask me, I use text function but these days I am more in love power query so I would also like to use it.
+TEXT function is applicable in most situations.
+On the other hand, you also have a power query to get months in a few clicks.
+If you ask me, I use text function but these days I am more in love with power query so I would also like to use it.

 In the end, I just want to say, you can use any of these methods according to your need.
 But you need to tell me one thing.

 Please share with me in the comment section, I’d love to hear from you.
 And, don’t forget to share this with your friends.